ram15126/ram-resume/README.md

-# Desktop Résumé — Ramakrishnan S
+# Desktop Résumé — Ramakrishnan s

 An interactive résumé built as a fake operating system — **Windows XP, 2006**, the year he was born.
 It boots, you get a desktop with icons, and every icon opens a draggable window.
 Some windows hold the CV.
 Some